The Economics of Cryptocurrency Delisting

 Delisting refers to the removal of a cryptocurrency (coin or token) or a trading pair (e.g. LTC/XMR) from a cryptocurrency exchange.
 The act of delisting can occur voluntarily from the request of the project managing the cryptocurrency itself, due to certain reasons such as project discontinuation.
 Alternatively, a more common reason for (involuntarily) delisting is due to the cryptocurrency no longer upholding the various listing requirements established by the exchange.

-Various major exchanges have periodically announced delisting of coins and tokens either voluntarily or involuntarily, regularly sieving out their offerings through the act of delisting.
+Various major exchanges have periodically announced delistings of coins and tokens either voluntarily or involuntarily, regularly sieving out their offerings through the act of delistment.

 Criteria for Delisting

-There are several factors that can lead to the delisting of a coin from an exchange.
+Several factors can lead to the delisting of a coin from an exchange.

 There is still a grey area throughout the global regulatory landscape when it comes to digital assets.
 While governments around the world are still trying to understand digital currencies and its implications, no comprehensive and dynamic set of regulations has been publicly established and enforced.
 This has blurred the status of cryptocurrency exchanges that are offering coins and tokens to the wider public.
 However, in the pursuit of long-term sustenance, cryptocurrency exchanges – particularly those based in the United States – are assuming the responsibility of self-regulation by ensuring that their operations closely adhere to general guidelines or any semblance of legal form insinuated by regulatory bodies.
 For example, the Securities and Exchange Commission (SEC) in the US has published a set of guidelines defining cryptocurrencies which has clarified the demarcation of a cryptocurrency as assuming the capacity of a security, a currency or a commodity.
 With that in mind, cryptocurrency exchanges based and licensed in the USA are internally required to adhere to said guidelines by ensuring that no security coins or tokens should be listed on their platform, to avoid regulatory scrutiny around securities regulations.
 The SEC-issued guidelines are not legally mandated or enforced, but cryptocurrency exchanges are not taking any chances, with several exchanges known to regularly delist coins and tokens that could be classified as security tokens.